jfriedson/Voxel-Particle-Sim/README.md

 - Switch to a kinematic simulation instead of the current cellular automata-like approach for particle movement.

-- Experiment with computing the simulation in an SVO and compare the performance to generating an SVO from the dense voxel structure for rendering.

 - There is a bug where rendering the camera from a position with a negative component results in a jittery image.
 It seems to be a miscalculation in the ray origin or angle with negative values.
 Still searching for the fix.